 Corporate speech is vitally important to a functioning democracy.
-As corporations and the communities in which they reside have become more closely linked over the past two decades, the public has come to expect a new level of civic engagement from corporations.
-See EDMUND M. BURKE, CORPORATE COMMUNITY RELATIONS xiv (1999) ("The public environment in which companies operate today ... is far different than it was just 20 years ago.
+As corporations and the communities in which they reside and operate have become more closely linked over the past two decades, the public has come to expect a new level of civic engagement from corporations.
+See EDMUND M. BURKE, CORPORATE COMMUNITY RELATIONS XIV (1999) ("The public environment in which companies operate today . . . is far different than it was just 20 years ago.
 There are dramatic and far-reaching changes in the expectations of communities and societies today that define and influence how a company can operate").
 Public relations professionals facilitate this interaction between the public and companies by providing factual information on topics of interest to both groups.
 Indeed, the public has made clear that its preference is for more openness and communication from companies, not less.
 See, e.g., Sarbanes-Oxley Act of 2002, Pub.
 L. No. 107-204 (instituting several measures designed to increase corporate transparency).

-Just as with other participants in public affairs, corporate speech and advocacy plays a significant role in informing public debate and shaping public opinion and policy.
-As a result, government school curricula recognize the increased role (and expectations) of business in American democracy.
-See Harvard's John F. Kennedy School of Government Course Catalog, KSG BGP-232 "Business as a Political Actor" (describing course designed to analyze the important role that "[b]usinesses play... in the public policy processes of capitalist democracies"); see also Columbia's School of International and Public Affairs Course Catalog, INAF U9178.001 "Human Rights and Corporate Responsibility" (describing course designed to analyze the "complex questions arising out of the interaction of business activities and human rights . . . ").
+That corporate speech and advocacy play a significant role in informing public debate and shaping public opinion and policy is beyond dispute.
+Government schools now recognize the increased role of and expectations for business in American democracy by offering courses in this area.
+See Harvard's John F. Kennedy School of Government Course Catalog, KSG BGP-232 "Business as a Political Actor" (describing course designed to analyze the important role that "[b]usinesses play . . . in the public policy processes of capitalist democracies"); see also Columbia's School of International and Public Affairs Course Catalog, INAF U9178.001 "Human Rights and Corporate Responsibility" (describing course designed to analyze the "complex questions arising out of the interaction of business activities and human rights. . . .").